 Pirates to face Giants on the road

-The Pirates have gone 32-40 away from home.
-The Pittsburgh offense has compiled a .267 batting average as a team this season, good for fifth in the majors.
-Bryan Reynolds leads the team with a mark of .330.
-The Pirates won the last meeting 6-4.
-Richard Rodriguez earned his fourth victory and Jacob Stallings went 2-for-3 with a home run and an RBI for Pittsburgh.
-Fernando Abad registered his second loss for San Francisco.
+The Pirates have gone 32-41 away from home.
+The Pittsburgh offense has compiled a .266 batting average as a team this season, good for first in the National League.
+Bryan Reynolds leads the team with a an average of .332.
+The Giants won the last meeting 5-4.
+Johnny Cueto secured his first victory and Stephen Vogt went 2-for-4 with a home run and four RBIs for San Francisco.
+Mitch Keller registered his fourth loss for Pittsburgh.

-TOP PERFORMERS: Kevin Pillar leads the Giants with 21 home runs and has 80 RBIs.
-Mauricio Dubon is 9-for-26 with two doubles, two home runs and four RBIs over the last 10 games for San Francisco.
+TOP PERFORMERS: Pillar leads the Giants with 59 extra base hits and is slugging .451.
+Mauricio Dubon has 10 hits and is batting .370 over the last 10 games for San Francisco.

-Josh Bell leads the Pirates with 36 home runs and has 114 RBIs.
-Reynolds is 16-for-49 with seven doubles, two home runs and 10 RBIs over the last 10 games for Pittsburgh.
+Josh Bell leads the Pirates with 37 home runs and has 116 RBIs.
+Reynolds is 16-for-48 with five doubles, two home runs and nine RBIs over the last 10 games for Pittsburgh.

 Comments